jerel/ember-cli-loading-slider/README.md

       }
     }

-Make sure that you have explicitly defined an application controller e.g. `app/controllers/application.js` to avoid getting an `Assertion Failed` error.
+For v1.2.x make sure that you have explicitly defined an application controller e.g. `app/controllers/application.js` to avoid getting an `Assertion Failed` error.

+v1.3.x is implemented as a service and controllers are no longer used.

 ## API